 It’s also worth noting that Dolby Atmos is only available on Apple devices launched since 2018.
 While you don’t need Atmos for spatial audio, the two working together will likely produce the best results.

 On the software side of things, as long as an app supports 5.1, 7.1 and/or Atmos, it will work with spatial audio.
-That already includes apps such as Vudu, HBO Go, Hulu and Amazon Prime Video.
-Netflix does not currently support surround content via iOS devices, but stereo content can also be converted to spatial audio.
-All a developer needs to do is allow stereo spatialisation via an Apple plug-in.
+That list already includes Amazon Prime Video, Netflix, Disney+, HBO Go, Hulu and of course Apple TV+.
+This means that owners of a compatible iPhone or iPad and AirPods can watch TV shows and films with surround sound and the spatial audio effect.
+Stereo content on an app can also be converted to spatial audio; all a developer needs to do is allow stereo spatialisation via an Apple plug-in.

-Having given spatial audio an initial whirl with the AirPods Pro and a more thorough one since during our AirPods Max testing, we're certainly impressed.
+Having given spatial audio an initial whirl with the AirPods Pro and a more thorough one since during our subsequent AirPods Max and AirPods 3 testing, we're certainly impressed.